ravidorr/ForkSure/docs/CRASHLYTICS_TESTING_GUIDE.md

 ### No Crashes in Firebase

-**Problem**: Sent test crashes but don't see them in Firebase Console **Solutions**:
+**Problem**: Sent test crashes, but don't see them in Firebase Console **Solutions**:
 1. **Wait longer**: Can take up to 15 minutes
-2. **Check correct section**: Non-fatal exceptions go to "Non-fatals", not "Crashes"
+2. **Check correct section**: Non-fatal exceptions go to "Non-fatal", not "Crashes"
-3. **Verify setup**: Use "Verify Setup" button and check logcat
+3. **Verify setup**: Use the "Verify Setup" button and check the logcat
 4. **Check internet**: Device needs internet connection
 5. **Force close app**: Close and reopen the app to trigger upload